OVER / AT E.P.:FOLKS' SONGS

 It is unlike any trans music-making which has come before it in Scotland.

-This new EP will shine a light on the different ways we – trans, non-binary, and other gender-minority people – are using our voices.
+This new EP shines a light on the different ways we – trans, non-binary, and other gender-minority people – are using our voices.
 It features musicians with backgrounds from punk to trad, and in particular it loves the beauty of our untrained and unheard voices, freeforming outside of social expectation.
+You will hear inventive (non-)traditional music, angry punk howls, and delicious beats.

 FOLKS' SONGS has been proudly made by a team of 100% trans, non-binary, and other gender minority folks.